Tumours of the throat and larynx (Brief information)

 Diagnosis: what kinds of tests are required?

 Imaging diagnostics such as ultrasound (sonography), magnetic resonance tomography (MRT, layered scanning of the body using magnetic fields and radio waves) and/or computed tomography (CT, detailed x-ray slices of the body) help to obtain information on the tumour’s location, its size, extent and growth pattern.
-When dealing with children and adolescents, not using x-ray techniques is the goal, therefore, ultrasound and magnetic resonance tomography are the standards.
+When dealing with children and adolescents, not using techniques on the basis of X-rays is the goal, therefore, ultrasound and magnetic resonance tomography are the standards.

 Good to know: There are no laboratory results that are specifically indicative of a throat or laryngeal tumour.